mcmasty/PyDeftLariats/README.rst

 Using PyHamcrest to build a collection of data filters.

+"Deft Lariats" is an anagram of "Data Filters".
+The name is paying homage to `"hamcrest" <https://github.com/hamcrest/PyHamcrest>`_ being an anagram of "matchers" since this project heavily relies on hamcrest.

+The project is wrapping the hamcrest matchers to use as data filters.

 * Free software: GNU General Public License v3
 * Documentation: https://src.readthedocs.io.